East Timor, Asia's youngest nation, votes for president | Politics

 East Timor, Asia's youngest nation, votes for president

-Polls opened in East Timor on Saturday, as Asia's youngest nation held its fifth presidential elections since independence, with concerns over political stability and economic security at the forefront.
+Polls have closed in East Timor after Asia's youngest nation held its fifth presidential election since independence on Saturday, with political stability and economic security at the forefront of voters' minds.
 The 16 presidential hopefuls include former resistance fighter and incumbent President Francisco "Lu Olo" Guterres as well as independence figure and Nobel laureate Jose Ramos-Horta and a former Catholic priest.
-At polling booths in the capital Dili, Timorese donned masks and queued patiently as they waited to vote.

-"We must choose a new generation so that we can build this country," said one voter, Jorge Mendonca Soares, 42, of his desire for change.
-While the nation's independence figures still dominate the field, for the first time there are also four female candidates, including deputy prime minister Armanda Berta Dos Santos.
+While the nation's independence figures still dominate the field, for the first time there are also four female candidates, including Deputy Prime Minister Armanda Berta Dos Santos.
+"We must choose a new generation so that we can build this country," said Jorge Mendonca Soares, 42, after queuing patiently to vote at a polling booth in the capital of Dili on Saturday morning.

-A recent poll by the national university showed that Ramos-Horta, 72, former defence forces commander Lere Anan Timur and Guterres are the favourites.
-Polls close at 3 p.m. with early indicators of who is leading the vote expected to come late Saturday.
+A recent poll by the national university showed that Ramos-Horta, 72, former defence forces commander Lere Anan Timur, and the incumbent Guterres were the favourites.
+At the time polls closed at 3 p.m.
+(0600 GMT), some would-be voters in the capital had been unable to cast ballots due to residency requirements.

+"Many cannot vote because they are not registered in the data as residents from outside the city of Dili," João Ximenes, head of a voting station in Comoro, told Reuters.
+He added that two people had been arrested after a protest erupted at the polling station as a result.
+Officials said it was not immediately clear how many people were affected by the rule.

-After the last elections in 2018, Guterres refused to swear in some ministers from the National Congress of the Reconstruction of East Timor (CNRT), a political party led by former prime minister Xanana Gusmao.
-The move led to an ongoing political stalemate.
+After elections in 2018, Guterres refused to swear in some ministers from the National Congress of the Reconstruction of East Timor (CNRT), a political party led by former Prime Minister Xanana Gusmao.
+The ensuing political stalemate continues to this day.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)